 Equality in the workplace is vitally important.
 The Equality Act 2010 prevents businesses from discriminating against their employees and workers on the grounds of the following protected characteristics:

 - Gender Reassignment

 Discrimination includes less favourable treatment because of the characteristic, unwanted conduct causing offence and a failure to make reasonable adjustments for a disabled person, as well as having policies that disproportionately disadvantage one group of people.
 The employer is often held liable for acts of discrimination carried out by their employees during their employment, unless the employer had taken all reasonable steps to prevent the discrimination occurring.

 At Howells, we are specialists in discrimination law and as such are well placed to provide training to you and your staff on all equality and discrimination issues.
 Discrimination can occur at any stage of the employment relationship, even during recruitment.
 We can guide you through this process and help you avoid any equality and discrimination pitfalls.

 The gender pay gap has been widely reported and is a significant problem in business.

 Because of new regulations that came in to force in April 2017, employers with 250 employees or more will need to publish their gender pay gap information every year.
 This needs to be done on their own website and on a Government website.
-Private and voluntary sector employers have a deadline of April 2018 to do this for the first time and must then report annually.
+Private and voluntary sector employers must report this annually.

 Employers can register their organisation on the government’s online reporting service www.gov.uk/report-gender-pay-gap-data